wp-plugins/eg-attachments/readme.txt

 The shortcode options are:

-* **size**: size of the icon.
-Values: large, medium, small or custom.
-Default: large,
 * **template**: if the parameter **size** is set to *custom*, the template is designing the template to be used to display attachments
 * **doctype**: type of documents to display.
 Values: image or document.
 Defaults: document,
 * **id**: id of the post we want to display attachments.
 Possible values: id of a post, 0 for the current post, -1 to display attachments that are not attached to the current post.
 Default value: 0,